-That’s when my wife Holly turned toward me.
+That’s when my wife, Holly, turned toward me.
 “I did something really crazy today,” she said, staring at me with those shimmering brown eyes that make it easy to forgive anything.
 Dented car?
 Lost garage-door opener?
 Spilled paint on the carpet?
-Burned down the house?
 Released a plague upon humankind?
 No problem, honey.

 “I registered for Wasatch,” she confessed.
 Stunned silence was interrupted only by the voiceover of a Walt Disney rat explaining his love for exotic cheeses.

 Whoa.
-For months, Holly had considered whether to take on a goal as audacious as the Wasatch Front 100.
-A few nights, perhaps after an extra glass of bordeaux, she even half-committed to it.
+For months, Holly had considered whether to take on a goal as audacious as Utah’s Wasatch Front 100.
+A few nights, perhaps after an extra glass of Bordeaux, she even half-committed to it.
 This only supported my theory that enough liquid libation can convince anybody to register for any race.

 Then it hit me.
-The driving force behind her half-uncertainty wasn’t self-doubt.
+The driving force behind her uncertainty wasn’t self-doubt.
 It came online, by way of the mountain of race recaps she had been uncovering along the way.

 Online, one can find a recap of any trail race.
 For races as legendary as the Wasatch, there may be hundreds.
 To be fair, these recaps contain great tips and pearls of inspiration.
 But they can also read like summaries of what can, and will always, go wrong, striking fear into newcomers.